American Airlines Group Stock Market Value

 American Airlines Backtested Returns

 We consider American Airlines not too volatile.
-American Airlines secures Sharpe Ratio (or Efficiency) of 0.0194, which signifies that the company had 0.0194% return per unit of standard deviation over the last 3 months.
-Our philosophy in foreseeing the volatility of a stock is to use all available market data together with stock-specific technical indicators that cannot be diversified away.
-We have found twenty-nine technical indicators for American Airlines Group, which you can use to evaluate the future volatility of the firm.
-Please confirm American Airlines' risk adjusted performance of 0.0181, and Mean Deviation of 1.82 to double-check if the risk estimate we provide is consistent with the expected return of 0.0558%.
+American Airlines secures Sharpe Ratio (or Efficiency) of 0.023, which signifies that the company had a 0.023% return per unit of standard deviation over the last 3 months.
+We have found twenty-seven technical indicators for American Airlines Group, which you can use to evaluate the volatility of the firm.
+Please confirm American Airlines' mean deviation of 1.74, and Risk Adjusted Performance of 0.0338 to double-check if the risk estimate we provide is consistent with the expected return of 0.059%.
 American Airlines has a performance score of 1 on a scale of 0 to 100.
-The firm shows a Beta (market volatility) of 1.7, which signifies a somewhat significant risk relative to the market.
+The firm shows a Beta (market volatility) of 1.83, which signifies a somewhat significant risk relative to the market.
 As the market goes up, the company is expected to outperform it.
 However, if the market returns are negative, American Airlines will likely underperform.
-Although it is important to respect American Airlines historical returns, it is better to be realistic regarding the information on the equity's current trending patterns.
-American Airlines right now shows a risk of 2.88%.
-Please confirm American Airlines treynor ratio, expected short fall, and the relationship between the jensen alpha and potential upside to decide if American Airlines will be following its price patterns.
+American Airlines right now shows a risk of 2.57%.
+Please confirm American Airlines downside deviation, treynor ratio, expected short fall, as well as the relationship between the jensen alpha and potential upside , to decide if American Airlines will be following its price patterns.

 Auto-correlation

-American Airlines Group has insignificant reverse predictability.
-Overlapping area represents the amount of predictability between American Airlines time series from 19th of January 2024 to 18th of February 2024 and 18th of February 2024 to 19th of March 2024.
+American Airlines Group has good reverse predictability.
+Overlapping area represents the amount of predictability between American Airlines time series from 19th of March 2024 to 3rd of April 2024 and 3rd of April 2024 to 18th of April 2024.
 The more autocorrelation exist between current time interval and its lagged values, the more accurately you can make projection about the future pattern of American Airlines price movement.
-The serial correlation of -0.15 indicates that less than 15.0% of current American Airlines price fluctuation can be explain by its past prices.
+The serial correlation of -0.56 indicates that roughly 56.0% of current American Airlines price fluctuation can be explain by its past prices.

 Residual Average0.0